jd-becerra/nand2tetris-Chess/README.md

 To reset the game, enter "X" and press Enter.

-**Note:** The game does not enforce any rules, so you can move pieces to any position on the chessboard.
+**BE CAREFUL:** The game does not enforce any prohibitions, so you can move pieces to any position on the chessboard.

 # Running the Program
 You can run the game locally using the software provided in the Nand2Tetris course, or you can use the web IDE.